wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 1. Create a new SQL script by selecting **Develop** from the left menu, then in the **Develop** blade, expanding the **+** button and selecting **SQL script**.

 2. Copy and paste the following query into the query window.
-Then, step through each statement by highlighting it in the query window, and selecting **Run** from the query window toolbar menu.
+Then, step through each statement group by highlighting all queries between each comment block in the query window, and selecting **Run** from the query window toolbar menu.
 The query is documented inline.
 Ensure you are connected to **SQLPool01** when running the queries.

     ```sql
         /*  Column-level security feature in Azure Synapse simplifies the design and coding of security in applications.